FangLabNTU/Oligomer-Finder/Oligomer-Finder User Manual.md

 **Acknowledgement**

-Oligomer-Finder has been developed by Prof. Minglinag Fang group (Fudan) supported by the project National Key R&D 464 Program (Nos.
-2022YFC3702600 and 2022YFC3702601), and Startup Grant of Fudan University (No. JIH 1829010Y).
-Dr. Mingliang Fang was further supported by Agilent University Relations: ACT-UR Program Grant ID No. 4863 and “Xiaomi” Young Investigator Award.
+This work was sponsored by the National Natural Science Foundation of China (22376032), Strategy Priority Research Program (Category B) of Chinese Academy of Sciences on the New Pollutants, National Key R&D Program (2022YFC3702600 and 2022YFC3702601), and Startup Grant of Fudan University (JIH1829010Y).
+Dr. Mingliang Fang was further supported by Agilent University Relations: ACT-UR Program and Grant ID #4863 and "Xiaomi" young investigator award.